XDgov/xd.gov/_news/creating-a-client-side-model-card-generator.md

   Here we’ve looked at a simple project to validate and download a model-card markdown file.
 We looked at some of the JavaScript and HTML features used in this project, including HTML validation and data-attributes as well as creating a blob object containing our form data and a way to download it directly in the browser without needing to contact a server.
 You can see the code for this feature on Github <a href="https://github.com/XDgov/bias-toolkit-frontend/pull/13" target="_blank">here</a>, and the deployed application <a href="https://federalist-612f0f11-afdf-4863-b2c7-7c0379bfd16a.sites.pages.cloud.gov/site/xdgov/bias-toolkit-frontend/resources/model-card-generator/" target="_blank">here</a>.
 </p>

+<h2>Get Involved</h2>

 <p>
   This is a small example of some of the things we work on at xD.
-If you’re not a web developer we’re also working on several projects in the domains of machine learning and AI, data engineering, and privacy-enhancing technologies.
+In addition to web development we’re also working on several projects in the domains of machine learning and AI, data engineering, and privacy-enhancing technologies.
 If you found this interesting and want to know more, please reach out to us and consider <a href="https://www.xd.gov/apply/" target="_blank">applying to join the team</a>!
 </p>